anthonyqknguyen/ASA_Datafest/README.md

 # ASA_Datafest
-Repository of my participation at the 2021ASA Datafest at Virginia Tech
+Repository of my participation at the 2021 ASA Datafest at Virginia Tech

 Project was done in Deepnote so that we could work collaboratively in real time.